 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if any of these unlikely but serious side effects occur: restlessness/constant need to move, shakiness (tremor), signs of infection (such as fever, persistent sore throat), mental/mood changes (such as increased anxiety, depression, thoughts of suicide), difficulty swallowing.
+Tell your doctor right away if you have any serious side effects, including: restlessness/constant need to move, shakiness (tremor), signs of infection (such as fever, persistent sore throat), mental/mood changes (such as increased anxiety, depression, thoughts of suicide), difficulty swallowing, constipation with persistent abdominal pain, persistent nausea/vomiting, loss of appetite, yellowing eyes/skin.

 This medication may infrequently make your blood sugar level rise, which can cause or worsen diabetes.
 Tell your doctor immediately if you develop symptoms of high blood sugar, such as increased thirst and urination.
 If you already have diabetes, be sure to check your blood sugars regularly.
 Your doctor may need to adjust your diabetes medication, exercise program, or diet.